hpfast/zoomconfgen/README.md

 Installation
 ------------

-You can install this as a standalone command-line program with `npm install -g zoomconfgen`.
+You can install this as a standalone command-line program with `[sudo] npm install -g zoomconfgen`.
+See https://nodejs.org/en/download/ if you don't have NodeJS and NPM.
 Or you can run this as a Docker container:

     docker run --rm hpfast/zoomconfgen [arglist]